alejeindrox/alejeindrox/game/start-game.md

 Legacy teams have fled.
 You are the last dev brave (or foolish) enough to fight.

-But you are not just a junior pushing commits into the void.
+But you are not merely an Apprentice of Commits pushing changes into the void.
+You are no apprentice.
 You are a warrior.
 A master of your stack.
 You are...

 ### 👑 A king of the terminal.